 1. What is the best way to move Stripe data to BigQuery?

-2. Can I use BigQuery for Stripe analytics?
+2. Can I use BigQuery to analyze Stripe data?

 About the author